coztomate/coztomate/README.md

 - 🌱 You can find all my projects here on [Github](https://github.com/coztomate?tab=repositories).

 - I am now doing analytics / data engineering.
-This is my other [repo](https://github.com/katja-d) (most project confidential, though).
+This is my other [repo](https://github.com/katja-d) (most projects are confidential, though).

 #### Languages and Tools I used in Data Science: